What AI Video Surveillance Detects in Industrial Settings

 The Digital Personal Data Protection Act 2023 (DPDP Act), which received Presidential assent in August 2023 and is in phased implementation through 2025-26, has direct implications for workplace video surveillance.
 The Act regulates the processing of digital personal data, and video footage containing identifiable images of individuals is personal data under its scope.

 Under DPDP Act Section 4, personal data may be processed only for lawful purposes, with either the consent of the data principal or under specific exemptions.
 For workplace video monitoring, employers are most likely to rely on the legitimate uses framework under Section 7(a), which allows processing without consent where it is necessary for a purpose for which the individual has voluntarily provided their data or for purposes specified by the central government.
-However, the specific application of this exemption to workplace surveillance has not yet been fully clarified in DPDP Rules, which were still in consultation as of mid-2026.
+However, the specific application of this exemption to workplace surveillance has not yet been fully detailed in the DPDP Rules, which were notified in November 2025 and are in phased implementation.

 Practical compliance for AI video surveillance requires three steps.
 First, employers must issue notice to workers informing them of the video monitoring, the purposes for which footage is used (safety enforcement, incident investigation, insurance documentation), and the categories of personal data processed (identifiable images, location within the facility, compliance status).
 This notice should be provided in the language accessible to workers, which for industrial facilities often means Hindi or a regional language in addition to English.
 The notice requirement applies to existing deployments as well as new installations.